The Case For Email Security

 - The sender creates a message.

-- The middleman encrypts the message and stores it on his server.
+- The middleman encrypts the message (e.g. using PGP or AES256) and stores it on his server.

 - The middleman sends a plain text message to the recipient that contains only a secure link to the middleman’s web mail portal, and a unique message password that is part of the encryption key.
 The middleman then ‘forgets’ this password so that he cannot decrypt the message until he gets the password back from the recipient.

-- The recipient connects to the middleman’s portal over a secure SSL connection and logs in with the message password .
+- The recipient connects to the middleman’s portal over a secure SSL connection and logs in (the message password coming along for the ride).

-- The middleman asks the recipient the secret question.
-If she answers correctly the middleman decrypts the message and presents it to the recipient.
+- The middleman decrypts the message and presents it to the recipient.

 The encryption middleman handles all the encryption dirty work; it doesn’t matter if the sender uses PGP and the recipient uses S/MIME.
 In fact, it doesn’t matter if either uses encryption at all!
-All that the sender and recipient need is a secure internet connection.
+All that the sender and recipient need is a web browser and regular email service.
 The middleman takes care of everything else.

 How does it solve the security problems we mentioned earlier?